KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 mw.form.menuTools.addAction(action)
 {% endhighlight %}

 There are two examples here showing how to instantiate an object from a class in Python. `anki_magnifying_glass_mouse_cursor` is an instance of `AnkiMagnifyingGlassMouseCursor`, and `action` is an instance of `QAction` which we get from PyQt/Qt.
-The reason why `action` is instantiated with some arguments and the other object does not has to do with the definitions of the class constructors.
+The reason why `action` is instantiated with some arguments whereas the other object is not has to do with the constructor methods.

 The constructor of a class is a method that is called when an object is instantiated from the class, and its purpose is just to set up the object.
 In Python, the name of the constructor method is `__init__`.
+If the constructor takes no arguments, then the object will be instantiated with no arguments.

 The `QAction` class represents an abstraction for user commands.
-We do three things with it:
+We do three things with it here:
 - We specify that this action should be triggered with the keyboard shortcut Alt + C.
 - We specify that the `handle_zoom_mouse_shortcut` method of `anki_magnifying_glass_mouse_cursor` should run when the action is triggered.
 - We add this action so that it can be triggered from the menu tools.

 ![Anki tools menu with the zoom mouse action](/assets/anki-add-on-images/anki-zoom-mouse-tool-menu-option.png)

-## The Anki Magnifying Glass Mouse Cursor class and constructor
+## The AMGMC class and constructor

 {% highlight Python %}
 class AnkiMagnifyingGlassMouseCursor():